Summer is officially here and we have some fun summer activities for seniors to share!

-When it comes to summer fun, there’s no shortage of outside activities seniors can enjoy.
+When it comes to summer fun, there’s no shortage of outside summer activities for seniors.
 Here are a few ideas to start with:

-Have a Picnic.
 Head for the park for a picnic lunch.
 Better yet, picnic in your backyard with those you love.
-Good food, good company and the comforts of home — who could ask for more?
+Good food, good company, and the comforts of home — who could ask for more?

 - Drink plenty of water, especially if you spend a lot of time in the sun.
 Take a water bottle (or two) wherever you go and finish them off before going home.

 - Schedule outdoor time wisely, preferably mornings and evenings when it’s not so hot.
 Checking the forecast before planning summertime events can help you prepare accordingly.